tmax818/resume/tylerMaxwell.md

 ## Employment

+- **[Coding Dojo]**, Bellevue, WA *Teaching Assistant*, November 2021 - Present
+  + Delivered in person instruction to a group of 4 to 6 high school aged students in web development and the Python programming language.
+  + Evaluated student progress and understanding of course material.
+  + Provided relevant feedback and guidance on course work and assignments.

 - **[Nucamp]**, Bellevue, WA *Instructor*, February 2020 - Present
   + Delivered instruction via Zoom to groups of 8 to 12 students in web development.
   + Managed and adapted instruction based on students' progress and proficiency with React and Redux.